 Na' for handak; sikit for sadikit; auat for apa-buat? why?; ta' and t'ada for tiada; pi and pĕgi (in Patani gi) for pergi.

-The Hindustani term is sukhan-takya, from sukhan, a word, and takya a pillow.
+- 1. Also ribah and rubuh. - 2.
+The Hindustani term is sukhan-takya, from sukhan, a word, and takya a pillow. - 3.
 Corresponding with the Hindustani maslan, which is used in a similar way.

 LESSON XXXI.

 PHRASES OF POLITENESS.